How Long For Creatine To Work? (1-Week & 1-Month Results)

 Does The Creatine Brand Affect How Fast Creatine Works?

-From what seems to have been researched and discussed, the brand of creatine does not appear to be a key indicator of achieving fast results.
+The brand of creatine is not a key indicator of achieving fast results.

 As a guide, creatine monohydrate is the most common and primary creatine supplement used in the majority of studies undertaken on creatine showing its effectiveness – so this is a good place to start.